OverkillGuy/jibyconf/README.md

 Launching the VM the first time is a matter of running

 	vagrant up
+	# optionally specify "dev" or "server" to get only 1 machine

 This will:
 - Download the box if needed
 - Launch the VM, creating it if doesn't exist
 - Provision the machine if needed (first time)

+Check on the machines status:

+	vagrant status

+This will reveal the two machines available

+	Current machine states:

+	dev                       running (virtualbox)
+	server                    not created (virtualbox)

+	This environment represents multiple VMs.
+The VMs are all listed above with their current state.
+For more information about a specific VM, run `vagrant status NAME`.

-SSH to the machine
+SSH to the development machine

-	vagrant ssh
+	vagrant ssh dev

 If the machine is to be manipulated outside vagrant (via Virtualbox or directly over SSH), please use [vagrant ssh-config](https://www.vagrantup.com/docs/cli/ssh_config.html) to simplify future connections via standalone SSH:

-	vagrant ssh-config
+	vagrant ssh-config dev
 	# edit the output to suit, and append to ~/.ssh/config
 	# I configured ssh-config(5) to use "debby" alias
 	ssh debby  # no need for vagrant anymore!